 Professor Datzov joined the faculty at the University of North Dakota School of Law in 2020 as an Assistant Professor of Law.
-His courses include Intellectual Property, Torts, Conflict of Laws, and Remedies.
+He has taught courses in Intellectual Property, Torts, Remedies, and Conflict of Laws.
 Professor Datzov's research and scholarly interests relate to patent subject matter eligibility, the intersection of different areas of intellectual property law, and emerging legal issues in artificial intelligence.

 Before entering academia, Professor Datzov practiced law at a large firm in Minneapolis, focusing his national practice on intellectual property litigation, artificial intelligence, and anti-counterfeiting.
 In his practice, he litigated high-stakes cases in federal courts throughout the country and argued cases in federal court at the district court level and on appeal.
 Leveraging his science background, he also represented parties before the Patent Trial and Appeal Board, successfully challenging numerous invalid patents.
 He previously served as a law clerk to the Honorable Kermit E. Bye of the U.S. Court of Appeals for the Eighth Circuit and the Honorable Leo I. Brisbois of the U.S. District Court for the District of Minnesota.

 As the product of a family of engineers, Professor Datzov has a deep passion and interest for technology and computer science beyond the law.
 Before law school, he worked as a computer programmer and technology consultant.
 As an undergraduate student, Professor Datzov published his project of designing and implementing a car entertainment system, before such systems became mainstream in the automotive industry.
 He also has spent time designing, constructing, and implementing water-cooled systems for computers and home automation technologies.